Yu38324/COMPX234-A4/README.md

 6/12 20:02
 (Server)specify run(),add findFreePort() function.
 Client has downloadFile() method which promisses that only one file is downloaded at a time for one client.
 then do Server need downloadFile() method?

+##
+6/12 20:20
+ port number (in the range 50000-51000)
+(Sever) I have make wrong with the BufferedReader and PrintWriter(These are for TCP).
+In UDP the BufferedReader and PrintWriter are not used.And socket is DatagramSocket.
+I have searched and changed run() function.